 "Less than 2% of the world's diamonds are type IIa, meaning they contain little - if any - nitrogen.
 They are considered the most chemically pure of all diamonds, and are renowned for their limpid appearance.
-This particular diamond was almost like a droplet from a sparkling waterfall," explained Susan Abeles, Bonhams Head of US Jewelry, and Virginia Salem, the Director of the Jewelry Department in New York.
+This particular diamond was almost like a droplet from a sparkling waterfall," explained Susan Abeles, Bonhams Head of US Jewellery, and Virginia Salem, the Director of the Jewellery Department in New York.
 "It was a pleasure to offer the diamond after decades in a private collection."

-Hundreds of bidders representing almost two dozen countries participated in the Fine Jewelry sale, with notable interest coming from East Asia, including Hong Kong, China, Taiwan and Korea.
+Hundreds of bidders representing almost two dozen countries participated in the Fine Jewellery sale, with notable interest coming from East Asia, including Hong Kong, China, Taiwan and Korea.
 The Madison Avenue gallery audience was standing room only, as the determined attendees competed with the telephones and those bidding live online.
 The sale was 88% sold by lot and 82% sold by value.

-Diamonds were the order of the day, comprising no less than nine of the top 10 prices achieved for Fine Jewelry.
-The rainbow array of colored diamonds on offer attracted significant attention.
+Diamonds were the order of the day, comprising no less than nine of the top 10 prices achieved for Fine Jewellery.
+The rainbow array of coloured diamonds on offer attracted significant attention.
 A 1.12 carat pear shaped, natural fancy intense blue diamond ring tripled its pre-sale estimate to reach $365,000, while a fancy brownish-pink diamond ring, weighing 2.01 carats, more than doubled its estimate to reach $155,000.
 A fancy intense yellow diamond ring weighing 7.09 carats reached $185,000, while a fancy light yellow diamond ring weighing 7.79 carats achieved $118,750.

 NOTES FOR EDITORS